 Molybdenum: Molybdenum-dependent enzymes function in the oxidative system of thyrocytes (thyroid epithelial cells).
 They also play an important role in T3 (thyroglobulin) release from the thyroid gland.

 Boron: Helps the conversion of the storage form of thyroid hormone, T4, to T3, the active form.

 Copper: Plays an important role in the metabolism of the amino acid tyrosine, which is a precursor to T4 (thyroxine).

 Chromium: Enhances insulin activity playing a major role in the regulation of insulin release and its effects on carbohydrate, protein and lipid metabolism.
 Conversion of T4 to T3 is influenced by insulin, so in a roundabout way, chromium helps this conversion.

 Manganese: Required to transport the hormone thyroxine into our cells.

 Magnesium: Calcium and magnesium must be balanced in the body to ensure proper thyroid function.
 If there is too much calcium, thyroid hormones can become diminished.
 Magnesium is the regulator of calcium absorption and utilization.

 Please read Balancing Adrenals and Thyroid, to get the full picture of the intricate dance among your thyroid, adrenals and sex hormones.
 Then take the simple but necessary steps that I outline to ensure they are balanced.
 If you don’t do this yourself, you can be sure nobody else will because doctors never learned about minerals in medical school and what they don’t know they vehemently deny.

-Sign up for the Body Black Belt Summit.
-During my interview on July 19, 2014, I talk about the Completement Formulas and achieving perfect health.
+SUMMITS: Sign up for the Body Black Belt Summit.
+During my interview on July 19, 2014, I talk about the Total Body ReSet formulas and achieving perfect health.